microsoft/cardboard-circuits/README.md

 ### Deconstructing provides Context

 As kids source the electronic parts from existing toys and machines, it gives an additional context to those components.
-A potentiometer is a somewhat boring and un-interresting element at first sight - however if it was extacted from a racing wheel controller, it gives that item a context meaningful to the children.
-Hence, their interrest is peaked and they understand why such component is important.
+A potentiometer is a somewhat boring and un-interresting element at first sight - however if it was extracted from a racing wheel controller, it gives that item a context meaningful to the children.
+Hence, their interest is peaked and they understand why such component is important.

 ![Opening up toys to find components]({{site.baseurl}}/assets/toydeconstruction.JPG)